tomaspinho/AVEx/README.md

     CXXFLAGS=-fpermissive ./configure
     make

-    # It produces messy results with all compiled objects inside src directories.
-Install with
-    sudo make install

 #### Compilation for Profiling ####
     # To compile Visual Boy Advance with opcode profiling capabilities
+    # This counts the number of dispatches per opcode and the maximum time
+    # an opcode's dispatch has taken
     CXXFLAGS="-fpermissive -DC_CORE -DPROFILING -DDEV_VERSION -DAVEXPROFILING" CFLAGS="-g" ./configure
     make

+#### Installation
+    # It produces messy results with all compiled objects inside src directories.
+Install with
+    sudo make install
 ------

 ### Process VM Interpreter ###